klaviyo/klaviyo-swift-sdk/README.md

 `eventName` This is the name of the event you want to track.
 It can be any string.
 At a bare minimum this must be provided to track and event.

 `customer_properties` (optional, but recommended) This is a NSMutableDictionary of properties that belong to the person who did the action you're recording.
 If you do not include an $email or $id key, the user will be tracked by an $anonymous key.
-Note that right now anonymous user tracking is not supported, but will be shortly.
-In the meantime, you MUST provide  $email or $id for tracking purposes.

 `properties` (optional) This is a NSMutableDictionary of properties that are specific to the event.
 In the above example we included the items purchased and the total price.